anirudh-eka/dashtag/README.md

 `Hashtag` should be set to the text of the hashtag excluding the initial '#'.
 So if you wanted all of the posts with the "#peace" on Twitter, you set:
 	HASHTAG=peace

-To prevent from storing tweets with certain words set the environment variable `CENSORED_WORDS` to the words you dont want to include in the .env file.
-For example, to censor tweets that contain the word, "question", add the following line in the .env file:
+To prevent from storing posts with certain words set the environment variable `CENSORED_WORDS` to the words you dont want to include in the .env file.
+For example, to censor posts that contain the word, "question", add the following line in the .env file:

 	CENSORED_WORDS=questions